Gen Z: You Want Them at Your Next Event

 According to Statista.com, Generation Z (Gen Z) makes up 27 percent of the U.S. population, far surpassing baby boomers and millennials.
 Someone is considered Gen Z if they were born between the mid-90s and the mid-2000s.

-Although they are just starting to enter the workforce, by the year 2020, it is predicted that Gen Z will make up 40 percent of all consumers.
-So what does this mean for your nonprofit?
-It means there are plenty of ways to appeal to Gen Z audience and reach a greater audience for events.
+Although they are just starting to enter the workforce, by the year 2020, it is predicted that Gen Z will make up 40 percent of all consumers. hat does this mean for your nonprofit?
+It means that there are plenty of ways to appeal to Gen Z and reach a greater audience for events.
 Here are the 5 ways to make it work for your nonprofit.

-So be sure to step up your technology game at your next event like mobile or online giving, or photobooths so they can see that giving can be fun.
+Be sure to step up the technology game at your next event with mobile or online giving, or photobooths so they can see that giving can be fun.
 If you need inspiration you can read our technology trends article here.

 2. Social Media

 It is no longer an option of whether or not you would like to connect with donors through social media channels.
 Gen Z is on social media and they aren’t choosing just one specific channel to express their interests and buy into a product.
 Gen Z finds most of their products on Instagram, and 45 percent of the generation is using Instagram for brand discovery.

 Is your nonprofit on Instagram?
 There are plenty of resources out there for you to determine the best route to take when you create an account.
 When it comes to hosting your next event, don’t forget the hashtags (ones that will generate traffic and also some fun and clever ones) to get the Gen Z audience interested.